A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

 \subsection{What We Mean by Time Series Reasoning}

 Time series reasoning (TSR) refers to methods that operate over temporally indexed data while executing an explicit reasoning procedure.
 These methods are increasingly enabled by large language models (LLMs) and multimodal LLMs, which can articulate reasoning traces, interact with external tools, and operate as autonomous agents.
 In doing so, they not only strengthen traditional time series analysis tasks such as forecasting, anomaly detection, and classification, but also extend the scope of what is possible by enabling explanation, intervention, and generation of temporal dynamics.
 Such reasoning may take the form of single-step inference, multi-step decomposition, or branching exploration that allows both divergence and feedback across reasoning paths, reflecting an expanded view of how models can reason with time series.
+We therefore distinguish TSR from generic LLM-for-time-series applications by requiring that temporal data shape an explicit reasoning procedure, evidence trace, tool interaction, or agentic workflow, rather than merely serving as input to a black-box predictor.

+Formally, we define the problem setting as learning a parameterized model $\mathcal{M}_\theta$ (an agent, LLM, or hybrid architecture) that maps a composite input to an output $Y$.
+The input consists of the historical time series $\mathbf{X}_{1:T} = (\mathbf{x}_1, \dots, \mathbf{x}_T)$ where $\mathbf{x}_t \in \mathbb{R}^D$, a textual context or instruction $C$ (e.g., ``Predict the next 24 steps'' or ``Why did the anomaly occur?''), and accessible auxiliary knowledge $K$ (e.g., retrieved documents, API tools, or static facts).
+The core distinction of TSR lies in how $\mathcal{M}_\theta$ utilizes an intermediate reasoning trace $\mathcal{Z}$ to bridge the inputs $(\mathbf{X}_{1:T}, C, K)$ and the final output $Y$.